snigdaa/runANNgelina/README.md

 The script should output plotted SEDs in `./PlottedSEDs`, as well as csv files containing the estimated SED values from the NN

 Note: Pull requests for modification are welcome.
-This code is being actively modified and updated, so if you run into bugs or issues please be patient or contribute to the solution!

-To read the methodology and analysis of ANNgelina, please refer to Sethuram, Cochrane, et al. (in prep)